Exus Blog Article

 Fairer collections don’t begin and end with just segmentation, however.
 If women are more vulnerable to debt, it’s worth wondering how the design of the collections process might disadvantage them.

 Product design has generally struggled with inclusivity.
 And even when products are designed “for women”, they often focus on aesthetics, not substance.
 A classic design example is power tools: when a woman uses a power tool, the handle is often ergonomically incorrect and too heavy.
 They need to be lighter and easier to hold.

-But design ‘for women’ often leads to tone deaf, lazy design playing to feminine stereotypes like Bic’s disastrous attempt at creating a pen ‘for her’ in 2012.
+But design ‘for women’ often leads to tone-deaf, lazy design playing to feminine stereotypes like Bic’s disastrous attempt at creating a pen ‘for her’ in 2012.
 There's also the price difference - razors designed for women can be more expensive than the male equivalent, despite being the same product with a different design.
-So how can you create an inclusive collections process - without patronising customers?
+So how can you create an inclusive collections process - without patronizing customers?

 Technology has had an enormous impact on collections.
 Certainly, it’s created a collections process far more enlightened than the frocked debt collectors that roamed the streets of Spain post-2008 financial crisis.